TritonDataCenter/manta/docs/operator-guide/architecture.md

   above) and all lives on one shard.
 This is extremely low-volume: a couple of writes per storage node per minute.

-Manta supports the **resharding** of directory object metadata, a process which would typically be  used to add additional shards (for horizontal scaling of metadata capacity).
-This operation is handled by the reshard service which currently supports only the doubling of shards and incurs object write downtime during the hash ring update step in the process.

 ### Moray

 For each metadata shard (which we said above consists of three PostgreSQL